Buying

 The purchase order process typically involves several key steps: identifying the need for a particular service or solution, creating a requisition, obtaining approvals, generating a purchase order, sending the PO to the supplier, receiving and inspecting the ordered items, and processing payment.

-Purchase Order Process flowchart
+Purchase Order Process Flowchart

 A well-structured purchase order process ensures that all purchases are properly authorized, documented, and tracked, minimizing the risk of errors, fraud, or delays.